 Common Law Admission Test for UG 2020 or CLAT UG 2020 is the entrance examination for admission to B.A.
 LL.B.
 (Hons.), BBA LL.B.
 (Hons.), B.Sc.
 LL.B.
 (Hons.), B.Com.
 LL.B.
 (Hons.) and B.S.W.
 LL.B.
 (Hons.).
 CLAT UG 2020 is conducted by Consortium of National Law Universities consisting of the representative universities.

-CLAT UG for the year 2020 has been announced by Consortium of National Law Universities consisting of the representative universities and will be held on 10/05/2020.
-The application forms will be available from 01/01/2020 till 31/03/2020.
-The exam is in written mode.
+The application forms will be available from 01/01/2020 till 10/07/2020.
+The exam is in online mode.
 The duration of the exam will be 120 minutes.
 It is being conducted in English language.
-Result is expected to be announced on 24/05/2020.
+The result date will be announced later.

 |Events||Start Date||Last Date|